-Cardiff is a cosmopolitan city with great shopping, acres of parkland and stunning waterfront.
+Cardiff is a cosmopolitan city with great shopping, acres of parkland and a stunning waterfront.

 Travel to Cardiff Central by train and arrive right in the city centre.
 It’s the perfect stepping off point for Cardiff’s shops, foodie delights, historic sights, sporting events and vibrant music scene.
 Best of all, you can explore it all on foot just a short walk from the railway station.

 - Cardiff Castle and grounds in the heart of the city, a 19th century gothic fantasy with foundations dating back to 50AD.

-- Principality Stadium, watch top sporting and music events, or follow in the footsteps of legendary footballers and rugby players on a tour from dressing room to pitch.
+- Principality Stadium, watch top sporting and music events, or follow in the footsteps of legendary Welsh rugby players on a tour from dressing room to pitch.

 - Wales Millennium Centre, national home for the performing arts - staging West End musicals, opera, ballet, circus and contemporary dance plus a huge programme of free performances.